10% cashback through April 14

 Wine rated (2024 guide) 95/100

-The Loire is probably not the first place you would look for a full-bodied Chardonnay, but don't overlook this rich and complex bottle from the Côtes de la Charité, a little-known IGP on the border between the Loire and Burgundy.
-The Mellot family has been producing wine in the Loire for generations and is best known for its Sancerres.
-Here, they demonstrate their ability to produce both Chardonnay and Sauvignon Blanc, creating a ripe expression of the white grape in a style reminiscent of the New World, with generous notes of pineapple and tropical fruit, a certain creaminess due to barrel fermentation and aging on lees, but also a concentrated minerality that hints at its origins.
+The Loire is probably not the first place one would look for a full-bodied Chardonnay, but don’t miss out on this rich and complex bottle from the Côtes de la Charité, a little-known IGP on the border between the Loire and Burgundy.
+The Mellot family has been making wine in the Loire for generations and is best known for its Sancerres.
+Here, they demonstrate their ability to produce both Chardonnay and Sauvignon Blanc with equal skill, crafting a ripe expression of the white grape in a style reminiscent of the New World—featuring generous notes of pineapple and tropical fruits, a certain creaminess from barrel fermentation and aging on the lees, as well as a concentrated minerality that hints at its origins.

 Robert Parker - Wine Advocate